canjs/can-component/docs/component.md

 ### viewModel

-A component's [can-component::viewModel viewModel] defines a can.Map that is used to render the component's template.
+A component's [can-component::viewModel viewModel] defines a Map that is used to render the component's template.
 The maps properties are typically set by attribute [can-stache-bindings bindings] on the custom element.
 By default, every attribute's value is looked up in the parent viewModel